P- Reviewers: Anand BS, Chiarioni G, Hahm KB, Ryu, JK S- Editor: Zhai HH L- Editor: A E- Editor: Liu XM

 A 70-year-old woman was found to have cystic lesions in the head of the pancreas on abdominal ultrasonography (US) during a routine medical checkup in December 2008.
 She had no symptoms, and the blood test results were essentially normal.
-Endoscopic ultrasonography (EUS) and magnetic resonance cholangiopancreatography (MRCP) showed multilocular cysts in the head of the pancreas without dilation of the main pancreatic duct (Figure ).
-Diffusion-weighted imaging (DWI) showed no uptake in the pancreas (Figure and B).
+Endoscopic ultrasonography (EUS) and magnetic resonance cholangiopancreatography (MRCP) showed multilocular cysts in the head of the pancreas without dilation of the main pancreatic duct (Figure 1).
+Diffusion-weighted imaging (DWI) showed no uptake in the pancreas (Figure 2A and B).
 The patient was followed-up by semiannual imaging studies for suspected branch duct-type IPMN.

 In December 2011, solid lesions were observed in or around both the IPMNs on EUS (Figure 3A and B).
 DWI showed high-intensity signals corresponding to these lesions (Figure 2C and D), and MRCP showed a reduction in the diameter of the IPMNs (Figure 3C).
-Contrast-enhanced computed tomography (CT) revealed that these lesions had a lower density than the surrounding pancreatic parenchyma during the pancreatic parenchymal phase and showed iso-density in the equilibrium phases (Figure ).
+Contrast-enhanced computed tomography (CT) revealed that these lesions had a lower density than the surrounding pancreatic parenchyma during the pancreatic parenchymal phase and showed iso-density in the equilibrium phases (Figure 4).
 ERP revealed a normal main pancreatic duct and no communication between the main pancreatic duct and the cystic lesions.
 The pancreatic juice cytology was negative for malignancy.